A public-interest research initiative for the Palmetto State

 Jimmy Ardis

 Jimmy Ardis is a policy analyst, researcher, and consultant whose work has long focused on the real-world effects of public policy on communities, institutions, and vulnerable populations.
 His background spans policy journalism, community development, environmental compliance, disaster recovery, and applied AI.
 He previously served as a research associate with the Joseph P. Riley Jr. Center for Livable Communities, where his work included policy analysis, economic impact analysis, demographic analysis, survey research, GIS-based analysis, and other quantitative and qualitative methods.
 He has also written hundreds of policy and public-affairs articles, including extensive work for Ballotpedia, and co-founded Civitas, a successful community development and policy-research consultancy that served clients across multiple states.
 More recently, his work has included developing AI-enabled automation tools and workflow systems through Carolina Redesign and related consulting efforts.
-At SCAIO, he is focused on building a serious, state-centered institution that helps South Carolina better understand, govern, and benefit from the rise of artificial intelligence.
+At SCAIO, he directs research, analysis, and institution-building efforts aimed at helping South Carolina understand, govern, and benefit from the rise of artificial intelligence.

 Chief Technologist